jeffmlazo/docker-wordpress/README.md

 - Automated setup of WodPress using Make commands for less dependent on using browsers
 - Multiple installation & activation of themes or plugins in local, wordpress repository or other valid repositories
 - Auto cleanup of default wordpress themes, plugins, posts & pages
+- **(OPTIONAL)** Webpack build setup ready for development & production modes
+  - Auto reloading of the page for custom theme using Browsersync or Hot Module Replacement
+  - Bootstrap 4 framework setup ready
+  - Assets(js, css, fonts, image) optimization

 ### :wrench: Installed tool kits

-- MariaDB/MySQL used for Wordpress database
+- MariaDB/MySQL - used for Wordpress database
-- Adminer database management system to connect to your MariaDB database
+- Adminer - database management system to connect to your MariaDB database & it also an alternative for phpMyAdmin
-- WP-Cli: Wordpress Command Line Interface
+- WP-Cli: - Wordpress Command Line Interface
-- Makefile directives for automatization.
+- Makefile - directives for automatization.

 ### :bangbang: Requirements